When work works for parents, business is better for everyone

 Parenting Is a Superpower: Changing the Conversation from Obligation to Opportunity

-Being a parent or carer builds the kind of leadership traits you don’t get from a course: resilience, adaptability, diplomacy, empathy, time management, efficiency, prioritisation.
-Neuroscience shows that caregiving environments actually boost executive function — meaning skills like decision-making, emotional regulation, and cognitive flexibility.
-Parents literally rewire their brains in ways that make them better leaders.
+Being a parent or carer builds the kind of leadership traits your team won’t get from a course or away day: resilience, adaptability, diplomacy, empathy, time management, efficiency, prioritisation.

 From Work Mode to Parent Mode: The “Invisible Load” and How to Manage It